Loblaw investing in telemedicine firm Maple

-TORONTO — Loblaw Companies Ltd. has signed a deal to buy a minority stake in telemedicine company Maple Corp. for $75 million.
+TORONTO — Loblaw Companies Ltd. is spending $75 million for a minority stake in telemedicine company Maple Corp., which helps connect people with doctors and medical specialists using a smartphone or computer.

-The company says the investment will be made through its Shoppers Drug Mart Inc. subsidiary.
+The company said Tuesday the investment will be made through its Shoppers Drug Mart Inc. subsidiary.

-Maple helps people connect with doctors and medical specialists using a smartphone or computer and also provides technology for employers, insurers, hospitals and clinics.
+Shoppers Drug Mart president Jeff Leger said the COVID-19 pandemic has shown that Canadians need new ways, particularly virtual ways, to get access to care.

+"We believe that our store network and infrastructure, combined with Maple's technology can help better connect Canadians to the health care support they need, whenever and wherever they are," Leger said in a statement.

-Loblaw says Shoppers Drug Mart has been working with Maple and its virtual care is available in more than 160 Shoppers Drug Mart locations in B.C.
+Shoppers Drug Mart has already been working with Maple and its virtual care is available in more than 160 Shoppers Drug Mart locations in B.C.

 The two companies also worked together early in the pandemic to help enable virtual care visits.